Egor93/MSC_repo/README.md

 ## Project introduction
 Topic: Use machine learning to revisit the data and questions of Griewank, Schemann, Neggers 2018<br>
-ICON high resolution (156m) is beneﬁcial to the representation of processes that are subgrid-scale for regular (horizontal resolution of 2.8 km for COSMO) numerical weather forecast and climate models.
+ICON high resolution (156m) is beneﬁcial to the representation of processes that are subgrid-scale for regular (horizontal resolution of 2.8 km for COSMO) numerical weather forecast and climate models.<br>
+PDF cloud scheme parameterizes thermodynamic variables which ICON-LES resolves explicitly.
+Thus we can compare parametrization with "true" data - 3D high resolution ICON-LES data.
+The idea of Griewank, Schemann, Neggers 2018 article was to tweak different parameters and degrees of freedom of PDF cloud scheme, also change the grid cell the PDF applied to.
+These changes produce different results and then compared to "true" distributions of td variables from ICON-LES high resolved data.
+Also performances of skewed and symmetrical PDFs were compared.
 ## Used grids
  ICON - LES:<br>
 - *horizontal resolution:156-m triangle edge grid cell